SovereignCloudStack/status-page-api/docs/requests.md

     "generation": 1,
     "order": 1
   },
-  "updates": [ // ommited on POST and PATCH
+  "updates": [ // omitted on POST and PATCH
     0,
     1,
     2